No zero-crossings for random polynomials and the heat equation: Introduction

 \subsection{Continuity of persistence exponents for Gaussian processes}

-The motivation for this work lies in the prediction of \cite{SM2,SM} for much of our results, but the persistence asymptotics of Theorem \ref{poly} has been rigorously derived before only for i.i.d. $\{a_i\}$ (namely, $\alpha=0$ and $L(\cdot) \equiv 1$), where \cite{DPSZ} relies on an explicitly simple closed form of ${\sf Cov }(Q_n(x),Q_n(y))$ for handling this case.
-In contrast, no such closed form expression exist for $\alpha \neq 0$ and especially for $L(\cdot)\not\equiv 1$, henceforth requiring a more delicate treatment of the covariance in various domains of $x,y$, to which much of our effort is devoted.
+The motivation for this work lies in the prediction of \cite{SM2,SM} for much of our results, but the persistence asymptotics of Theorem~\ref{poly} has been rigorously derived before only for i.i.d. $\{a_i\}$ [namely, $\alpha=0$ and $L(\cdot) \equiv1$], where \cite{DPSZ} relies on an explicitly simple closed form of $\operatorname{Cov}(Q_n(x),Q_n(y))$ for handling this case.
+In contrast, no such closed form expression exist for $\alpha\neq0$ and especially for $L(\cdot)\not\equiv1$, henceforth requiring a more delicate treatment of the covariance in various domains of $x,y$, to which much of our effort is devoted.

-Indeed, beware that the convergence of covariance functions for smooth centered Gaussian processes (such as $Q_n(\cdot)$), while implying weak convergence of the corresponding laws, falls short of relating their large deviations (and in particular the relevant persistence power exponents).
-For example, with $Z$ standard normal independent of $\{ Y_\cdot^{(\alpha)} \}$, the positive auto-correlation of the smooth, stationary, centered Gaussian process $\sqrt{1-\epsilon_n} Y_\cdot^{(\alpha)}+\sqrt{\epsilon_n} Z$ is within $\epsilon_n \to 0$ of the auto-correlation of $\{ Y_\cdot^{(\alpha)}\}$ but for $\epsilon_n \log n \to \infty$, the corresponding persistence exponent is easily shown to be $0 \ne b_\alpha$.
-Our second main result shows that in contrast, persistence power exponent is continuous for any collection of centered Gaussian processes whose maxima over compact intervals converge \emph{pointwise, arbitrarily slowly,} to those of the limit process (see (\ref{c1}) below), provided their non-negative auto-correlations satisfy a mild uniform integrability condition (see (\ref{c2})), and the persistence exponent of the limiting process is somewhat stable (see (\ref{c3})). \begin{thm} Let $\cS$ denote the class of all stationary, auto-correlation functions $A :[0,\infty) \mapsto [-1,1]$ with $\cS_+$ denoting the subset of non-negative $A \in \cS$.
-For centered stationary Gaussian process $\{Z_t\}_{t\geq 0}$ of auto-correlation $A(s,t)=A(0,t-s) \in \cS_+$, the non-negative, possibly infinite, limit
+Indeed, beware that the convergence of covariance functions for smooth centered Gaussian processes [such as $Q_n(\cdot)$], while implying weak convergence of the corresponding laws, falls short of relating their large deviations (and in particular the relevant persistence power exponents).
+For example, with $Z$ standard normal independent of $\{ Y_\cdot^{(\alpha)} \}$, the positive autocorrelation of the smooth, stationary, centered Gaussian process $\sqrt{1-\epsilon_n} Y_\cdot^{(\alpha)}+\sqrt{\epsilon_n} Z$ is within $\epsilon_n \to0$ of the autocorrelation of $\{ Y_\cdot^{(\alpha)}\}$ but for $\epsilon_n \log n \to\infty$, the corresponding persistence exponent is easily shown to be $0 \ne b_\alpha$.
+Our second main result shows that in contrast, persistence power exponent is continuous for any collection of centered Gaussian processes whose maxima over compact intervals converge \textit{pointwise}, \textit{arbitrarily slowly}, to those of the limit process [see (\ref{c1}) below], provided their nonnegative auto-correlations satisfy a mild uniform integrability condition [see (\ref{c2})], and the persistence exponent of the limiting process is somewhat stable [see (\ref{c3})].